matteomeli/st3-csharp-autocomplete-plugin/README.md

 Todo
 ==================

-1. Refactor C# parser.
-2. Support other C# syntax kinds in the parser.
+1. Support other C# syntax kinds in the parser.
-3. Add delay real-time suggestions popup (not only on invocation) to the plugin.
+2. Add delay real-time suggestions popup (not only on invocation) to the plugin.
-4. Add settings file for the plugin.
-This will allow to add additional dlls to improve the parsing.